 - £9.95 in Paperback

-You can purchase the book through Amazon.
-Shaun Hume is an Australian born author of three novels, including the one I am about to review.
-He self-published Ewan Pendle and the White Wraith through his own indie company called “Popcorn and Rice Publishing” in 2013.
+You can purchase this through Amazon.
+Shaun Hume is an Australian born author of three novels, including Ewan Pendle and The White Wraith.
+He has self-published Ewan Pendle and the White Wraith through his own indie company called “Popcorn and Rice Publishing” in 2013.

-Admittedly there are parts that are written in a manner I can only call clumsy and mistakes in spelling do crop up, which can mostly be forgiven for being a self-published piece of work.
-Nonetheless, Hume compensates mistakes by writing cleverly crafted metaphors and a plot that leaves the reader asking questions, even after the last page is read.
+Hume compensates any minor mistakes by writing cleverly crafted metaphors and a plot that leaves the reader asking questions, even after the last page is read.